KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 ### 6.2 What This Posture Permits

 The non-dogmatic posture permits the framework to engage with empirical and structural challenges without existential threat.
 If Newtonian containerism, for example, turned out to be empirically or structurally correct in a way that current articulation rejects, Structural Physics would require revision.
 Zenetism is built to accept that.
-The framework's claims are made under the understanding that they describe the structure as best it is currently apprehended, not as eternally fixed truth.
+The framework's claims are made under the understanding that they describe the structure as best it is currently apprehended, not as eternally fixed veracity.

 This is not relativism.
 The framework holds itself to standards of internal consistency, structural precision, and methodological discipline.
 Corrections are accepted when they improve articulation; they are not accepted because someone disagrees, because alternative frameworks exist, or because external pressure is applied.
 The standard is structural fidelity to what is actually observed and reasoned through, with the understanding that structural fidelity itself can be improved as articulation matures.